neuroinformatics-unit/datashuttle/docs/source/pages/how_tos/update-configs.md

 # How to Update Configs

-Once a project has been created, the configs can be updated at any time.
+The project configs can be updated at any time following the initial setup.

 ::::{tab-set}